SpaceVim/SpaceVim/docs/documentation.md

 **Powerline font installation:**

-By defalut SpaceVim use  [DejaVu Sans Mono for Powerline](https://github.com/powerline/fonts/tree/master/DejaVuSansMono), to make statusline render correctly, you need to install the font.
+By defalut SpaceVim use  [DejaVu Sans Mono for Powerline](https://github.com/powerline/fonts/tree/master/DejaVuSansMono), to make statusline render correctly, you need to install the font. [powerline extra symbols](https://github.com/ryanoasis/powerline-extra-symbols) also should be installed.

 **syntax checking integration:**